MachinesWhoLearn/machineswholearn.github.io/mwl_foundational.md

 that working through the proofs and the gritty math behind much of "basic" probability will enhance the intuitions you have about the subject.

+We're planning on meeting weekly for 1 - 1.5 hours.

-## Winter Quarter 2017 Tentative Schedule
+## Winter Quarter 2017 (Tentative) Schedule

 | Week | Date | Time | Place | Summary of Contents |
 |------|------|------|-------|-----------------------------------------------------|